The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Combining NOMA-based Retransmissions in Uplink

 \subsection{The Classical Transmission Scheme with No Multiplexing of Retransmissions}

 We commence with the classical interference-based model with no multiplexing across different time slots.
+Each user selects one slot to transmit its message given a blocklength $n$.
 The time resources are split uniformly across $T$ slots.
 There are $J_t=J/T$ users per slot sharing the frame resources.
-The SE of the classical sum-optimal transmission approach is given as
+In general, transmissions are exposed to different channel conditions, more specifically, the fading (e.g., Rayleigh fading) or path loss.
+Incorporating the channel gains $|H_{tj}|^2$, $t\in\mathcal{T}$, $j\in\mathcal{J}$, and assuming that $|H_{tj}|^2$ has unit power and is independent across the slots with a known cumulative distribution function, $F_{|H|^2}$, we can express the SE of the classical sum-rate optimal transmission approach as